 Pemetrexed and carboplatin

-Pemetrexed and carboplatin is a combination chemotherapy treatment used to treat mesothelioma and non-small cell lung cancer.
+Pemetrexed and carboplatin is used to treat mesothelioma and non-small cell lung cancer.

 - a fine tube that goes under the skin of your chest and into a vein close by (central line)

 - a fine tube that is put into a vein in your arm and goes up into a vein in your chest (PICC line).